 Emergency Room co-payment shall be waived if the plan member is admitted to the hospital.
 If a plan member is not admitted to the hospital, he/she may use the appeal process as outlined in the Plan Document for possible reimbursement of the Emergency Room copayment.

-9. Advanced Radiological Imaging Co-payments are as follows:
+9. Advanced Radiological Imaging Co-payments are as follows and apply in outpatient settings as well as in the Emergency Room:

 • HMO-like product : \$100

 • PPO-like product: \$100 plus co-insurance